Free Scientific Method Worksheet Printables

 3. The third step is observation/gathering information.
 Scientists observe the world around them and take notes.

-4. The fourth step is formulating a hypothesis.
-A hypothesis is a possible explanation for what they have observed.
+4. The fourth step is formulating a hypothesis, which is a possible explanation for what they have observed.

-5. The fifth step is to test the hypothesis/conduct an experiment.
+5. The fifth step is to test the hypothesis/experiment.
 Experiments are how scientists test their hypotheses to see if they are correct.

 6. The sixth step is to analyze the data/research.
 Scientists read books and articles to learn about their topic.

 7. The last step is to form your conclusion.
-The scientific method is how scientists figure out how the world works.
+Scientists use the scientific method to determine how the world works.

 And if you are interested in homeschooling your child, here is a thorough guide to answer your questions about how to start homeschooling!

-Working through this series of steps on the scientific method worksheet is a fun way for students to gain a better understanding of how scientists use this process to improve our understanding of the world around us.
+Working through this series of steps on the scientific method worksheet is a fun way for students to gain a deeper understanding of how scientists use this process to enhance our understanding of the world around us.

 What is the correct order of the steps and the scientific method?

-The scientific method consists of 6 steps that are typically followed in the same order.
-These steps include making an observation, asking a question, forming a hypothesis, conducting an experiment, analyzing data and results, and drawing a conclusion.
+The scientific method typically consists of six steps, which are usually followed in the same order.
+These steps include observing, asking a question, forming a hypothesis, conducting an experiment, analyzing data and results, and drawing a conclusion.

 Hands-on Experiences Give Context to Theory.